jazibobs/jazibobs.github.io/_posts/2016-07-11-accessibility-testing-with-chromelens.md

 ![The traced tab path for jaredrigby.co.uk](/img/tab-trace-jaredrigby.png) *The traced tab path for this blog*

-This forces you to consider how different users interacte with your site.
+This forces you to consider how different users interact with your site.
 For example, if your website's main navigation is a very large menu with lots of nested links you may not have considered that users navigating the site with a keyboard would have to press the tab key *so many* times before they actually reach your content, incentivising your team to to implement a "skip to content" anchor tag or similar.

 ## Final thoughts